mithril-security/aicert/README.md

 poetry install
 ```

+### 3.1 - Copy measurements
+If the client is run on a different machine than the one on which the OS was built, copy the following measurements to the client machine:
++ container_measurements.json
++ measurements_azure.json
++ measurements_qemu.json (only required if the OS is being run locally for testing)

+Place these files in the `security_config` folder in the client.

 ## 4 - Finetune a model
 AIcert pefroms the following functions when the finetune command is run:
 - Creates a VM with the Mithril OS image